-Further, in addition to existing European data protection law, the European Union also is considering another draft data protection regulation.
+Further, in addition to existing European data protection law, a further European Union regulation is being proposed.
 The proposed regulation, known as the Regulation on Privacy and Electronic Communications, or ePrivacy Regulation, would replace the current ePrivacy Directive.
-New rules related to the ePrivacy Regulation are likely to include enhanced consent requirements in order to use communications content and communications metadata, as well as obligations and restrictions on the processing of data from an end-user's terminal equipment, which may negatively impact our product offerings and our relationships with our customers.
+New rules related to the ePrivacy Regulation are likely to include enhanced consent requirements in order to use communications content and communications metadata, as well as obligations and restrictions on the processing of data from an end-user's terminal equipment.
+The new ePrivacy Regulation is expected to have the same penalty regime as the GDPR.
+Negotiations for the ePrivacy Regulation are still ongoing as of the date of this report, and there is no final text or date for entry into force.
+Once agreed, the ePrivacy Regulation will come into force in two years from the twentieth day following its publication.

 As another prominent example, we are also subject to data protection regulation in the UK.
 Following the UK's withdrawal from the EU on January 31, 2020 and the end of the transitional arrangements agreed between the UK and EU as of January 1, 2021, the GDPR has been incorporated into UK domestic law.
 United Kingdom-based organizations doing business in the European Union will need to continue to comply with the GDPR.
 Although the UK is regarded as a third country under the EU's GDPR, the European Commission recognizes the UK as providing adequate protection under the EU GDPR and, therefore, transfers of personal data originating in the EU to the UK remain unrestricted.
 Like the EU GDPR, the UK GDPR restricts personal data transfers outside the UK to countries not regarded by the UK as providing adequate protection.
 The UK government has confirmed that personal data transfers from the UK to the EEA remain free flowing.
 The Information Commissioner's Office, or ICO, has recently introduced new mechanisms for international transfers of personal data originating from the UK (an International Data Transfer Agreement, or IDTA, along with a separate addendum to the EU SCCs).
+There has also been an extension to the Framework to cover UK transfers to the United States.
 We will be required to implement these new safeguards when conducting restricted cross-border data transfers and doing so will require significant effort and cost.

 In addition to European data protection requirements, we face a growing body of privacy and data security requirements in the United States.
-At the legislative level, for example, in June 2018, California enacted the CCPA, which became operative on January 1, 2020 and broadly defines personal information, gives California residents expanded privacy rights and protections, and provides for civil penalties for violations and a private right of action for data breaches.
-Additionally, the CPRA, a ballot initiative approved in November 2020, which went into effect on January 1, 2023 significantly modified the CCPA, including by expanding consumers' rights and establishing a new state agency that has authority to implement and enforce the CPRA.
-Notably, twelve other states have passed comparable legislation and many others are considering proposals for similar broad consumer privacy laws.
+At the legislative level, the CCPA, which became operative on January 1, 2020 and broadly defines personal information, gives California residents expanded privacy rights and protections, and provides for civil penalties for violations and a private right of action for data breaches.
+Additionally, the CPRA, a ballot initiative approved in November 2020, which went into effect on January 1, 2023 significantly modified the CCPA, including by expanding consumers' rights and establishing a new state agency that has authority to implement and enforce the CCPA.
+Numerous other states have passed comparable legislation and many others are considering proposals for similar broad consumer privacy laws.
 Moreover, other states have enacted privacy laws with a more limited scope, such as the state of Washington which has enacted legislation that is focused on health privacy and a small number of states have enacted laws that target biometric privacy.
 Furthermore, the United States Federal Trade Commission and many state attorney generals are interpreting existing federal and state consumer protection laws as imposing standards for the online collection, use, dissemination, and security of data.